-New Zealand is an independent realm of the British Commonwealth.
-Queen Elizabeth II is the Head of State.
-However, convention dictates that she and her representative in New Zealand, the Governor General, remain politically neutral and follow the advice of Government ministers (except in exceptional circumstances).
+New Zealand is an independent and sovereign state.
+It is a constitutional monarchy with a parliamentary democracy.
+The Prime Minister is the Head of Government.
+As an independent realm of the Commonwealth, King Charles III is the Head of State.
+However, convention dictates that the King and his representative in New Zealand, the Governor-General, remain politically neutral and follow the advice of government ministers (except in exceptional circumstances).

 New Zealand has a mixed member proportional (MMP) electoral system.
-MMP is a form of proportional representation based on the German model, where voters each cast a party vote (to choose the political party they want to represent them in Parliament) and an electorate vote (to choose which individual from their electorate they want to be their member of Parliament).
+MMP is a form of proportional representation based on the German model, where voters each cast a party vote (to choose the political party they want to represent them in Parliament) and an electorate vote (to choose which individual they want to represent their local area in Parliament).

 New Zealand has an independent and democratically elected Parliament consisting of one house, the House of Representatives.
-The House of Representatives has 120 members of whom 64 represent the general geographic electorates, seven represent Māori geographic electorates and 49 are political party list members.
-The total number of members each party has in the House of Representatives is determined by the proportion of the party vote it receives.
+The House of Representatives has 123 members, of whom 65 represent the general geographic electorates, seven represent Māori geographic electorates and 51 are political party list members.
+The total number of seats each party has in the House of Representatives is determined by the proportion of the party vote it receives.
 If a party has fewer electorate members in the House of Representatives than required by its party vote, list members are added to make up the difference.
-General elections are held every three years and the next one is scheduled to take place in the last quarter of 2023.
+If a party wins more electorate seats than the number of seats its party vote entitles it to, the total number of seats in Parliament can increase to maintain proportionality.
+Unless called earlier, general elections are held every three years (the next election is scheduled to take place in 2026).

 Historically, the two significant political parties have been Labour (centre left) and National (centre right).
 Under MMP, however, smaller political parties play an influential role in government.
-The current government is drawn exclusively from the Labour Party, which gained an absolute majority in Parliament in the 2019 election.
-The Prime Minister is Hon.
-Jacinda Ardern.